Banking

 Barriers to Exit

-Obstacles that make it costly for a firm to exit a market, thereby intensifying competition.
+Obstacles that make it costly or difficult for firms to leave a market.

 Barter